Network Censorship Circumvention

 1. Run git clone https://github.com/K0p1-Git/cloudflare-ddns-updater.

 2. Run nano cloudflare-ddns-updater/cloudflare-template.sh to edit the script.
-Fill in the lines required.
+Fill in the lines required using record from step 9.

 3. Run crontab -e.